Roles & responsibilities

-Who does what in the Danish electricity market?
-Learn about the individual player's basic tasks in the market.
+What are the roles in the Danish electricity market?
+Learn about the individual market participants' basic tasks in the market.

 Energinet

 Energinet is Denmark's TSO, i.e. the enterprise responsible for the operation of the transmission grid and the electricity system in Denmark.
-Energinet's core service is security of supply; in other words ensuring that the Danish population is supplied with electricity now and in the future.
-In practise this is done by ensuring balance between consumption and generation in the electricity system around the clock, all year.
+Energinet's core service is security of supply; in other words, ensuring that the Danish population is supplied with electricity now and in the future.
+Practically, this is done by ensuring around-the-clock, all-year balance between consumption and generation in the electricity system.

-It is also Energinet's responsibility to set the framework for a well-functioning electricity market that ensures fair prices for both consumers and producers and promotes climate-friendly energy solutions.
+Energinet is also tasked with setting the framework for a well-functioning electricity market that ensures fair prices for both consumers and producers and promotes climate-friendly energy solutions.

 Power exchanges

-Balance responsible players buys and sell electricity on power exchanges on behalf of electricity suppliers and plant owners.
-On a daily basis, they submit plans to Energinet on the electricity expected to be generated and consumed in the next 24 hours by the producers and customers for whom they are balance responsible in the next 24 hours.
+Balance-responsible parties, or BRPs, buy and sell electricity on power exchanges on behalf of electricity suppliers and facility owners.
+Every day, BRPs submit plans to Energinet on the volume of electricity expected to be generated and consumed in the next 24 hours by the producers and customers that the respective BRP is balance-responsible party for.

-Plant owners sell the electricity generated at the plant to the electricity suppliers.
+Facility owners sell electricity generated at the facility to electricity suppliers.
 In Denmark, there are around 100,000 large- and small-scale electricity-generating facilities.
-Approx. 60 per cent of the electricity generation comes from sun, wind, biogas and water.
+Approx. 60 per cent of electricity generation comes from sun, wind, biogas, and water.
 The remaining 40 per cent is generated at central power stations.

 Grid company

-The grid companies own the network from the transmission grid to the consumer.
-Grid companies have monopoly on transporting electricity in their geographically demarcated grid area.
-It is the grid companies' responsibility to measure consumption and generation of electricity in their grid area.
-The task to collect, validate, send and receive meter data can be delegated to independent metering point administrators.
+The grid companies own the electricity system between the transmission grid and the consumer.
+Grid companies have the sole right to transport electricity in their geographically defined grid areas.
+The grid companies must measure consumption and generation of electricity in their grid area.
+The task of collecting, validating, sending, and receiving metering data can be delegated to independent metering point administrators.

-The grid companies are also responsible for payment of electricity taxes to SKAT (central Danish tax administration) of the amount of electricity consumed in the grid company's grid area.
+The grid companies are also responsible for payment of electricity taxes to SKAT (central Danish tax administration) on the amount of electricity consumed in the respective grid company's area.

 Electricity suppliers must pay the grid companies for transporting electricity to the customers.
-Danish Energy Regulatory Authority regulates the grid companies in order to ensure that the price they charge is proportionate to the costs associated with the operation of the network.
+The Danish Utility Regulator regulates the grid companies in order to ensure that the prices they charge are proportionate to the costs associated with operation of the electricity system.

-Operation of the network comprises tasks, such as the connection of new customers, specification of electricity consumption as well as development and maintenance of the physical plants.
-Grid companies are also responsible for a number of ad hoc tasks, such as re-establishment of live cables that have been damaged and establishment of live cable at new plants.
+Operation of the electricity system comprises tasks such as connection of new customers, specification of electricity consumption, as well as development and maintenance of physical installations.
+Grid companies also handle a number of ad hoc tasks, such as refitting damaged live cables and installing live cables at new facilities.

 Electricity supplier

-The electricity suppliers are the customers' primary contact to the electricity system.
-They buy electricity through a balance responsible party on power exchanges or directly from plant owners and sell it to the customers.
-Electricity suppliers must pay the grid companies for transporting electricity to the customers and to transmit meter data for settlement purposes.
+Electricity suppliers are the customers' primary contact in the electricity system.
+Suppliers buy electricity from balance-responsible parties on power exchanges or directly from facility owners and sell it to customers.
+Electricity suppliers must pay the grid companies for transporting electricity to the customers and for sending meter data for settlement purposes.

-- That customer information in DataHub is correct (eg electricity suppliers register change of customers and changes to customer relations at metering points)
+• Correct customer information in DataHub (electricity suppliers, for example, register change of customers and changes to customer relations at metering points)

-- Collecting payment for both consumption, duties, tariffs and transport at the customer in one single invoice.
-Grid companies and Energinet will invoice the electricity supplier charges and the use of grid.
+• Payment collection for both consumption, duties, tariffs, and transport from the customer on one single invoice.
+Grid companies and Energinet will invoice the electricity supplier for fees and use of grid.

-- Payment for consumption on the metering points the electricity supplier is registered in the DataHub.
+• Payment of consumption in the metering points registered to the respective electricity suppliers in DataHub.

-Electricity suppliers are obliged to, against payment, to supply all household customers with electricity.
+Electricity suppliers must, against payment, supply household customers with electricity.

-Energinet carries out four annual random inspections at electricity suppliers to control that an agreement has been entered for the recorded changes of supplier.
+Energinet has four annual random inspections with electricity suppliers to check that agreements have been made for any recorded supplier changes.

 Metering point administrator

-Metering point administrators carry out the task of collecting, validating and submitting meter data to DataHub on behalf of the grid companies and can receive meter data and calculated time series from DataHub.
+Metering point administrators are tasked with collecting, validating, and submitting meter data to DataHub on behalf of grid companies and can retrieve meter data and calculated time series from DataHub.
 The grid company is always responsible for the metering point administrator.

 Third party

-Third parties, eg electricity agents and energy consultants, will find the best offers for the custom-ers by constantly monitoring the different products on the market and inviting quotations from the country's electricity suppliers.
-By means of an electronic power of attorney, the customers can grant electricity agents and energy consultants access to own data in DataHub.
+Third parties, e.g. electricity agents and energy consultants, will find the best offers for customers by constantly monitoring the different products on the market and inviting quotations from the country's electricity suppliers.
+With an electronic power of attorney, customers can grant electricity agents and energy consultants access to their data in DataHub.

 Customer

-The customer buys electricity from the electricity supplier and pays - in addition to consumption - also all duties and taxes, subscriptions, tariffs, etc. to the electricity supplier.
-In order to ensure supply of electricity, the customer must actively choose an electricity supplier.
-The customer contacts its electricity supplier, if there are any problems or questions.
+The customer buys electricity from the electricity supplier and also pays all duties and taxes, subscriptions, tariffs, etc. to the electricity supplier in addition to paying for electricity consumed.
+The customer must actively choose an electricity supplier to get a supply of electricity.
+The customer contacts the electricity supplier, if there are any problems or questions.